Ross County Court Records

 Ross County Probate Court Records

-The Ross County Probate Court exercises exclusive jurisdiction over the administration of decedent estates, the probate of wills, guardianships of incompetent adults and minors, conservatorships, adoptions, name changes, marriage licenses, and mental health commitments.
+The Ross County Probate Court has exclusive jurisdiction over the administration of decedent estates, probate of wills, guardianships of incompetent adults and minors, conservatorships, adoptions, name changes, marriage licenses, and mental health commitments.
 The court also handles trust disputes and certain real property matters involving fiduciaries.

 Ross County Probate Court